MicrosoftDocs/sql-docs/docs/analytics-platform-system/load-with-insert.md

 ---
-title: Load data with INSERT - Parallel Data Warehouse | Microsoft Docs
+title: Load data with INSERT - Parallel Data Warehouse
 description: Using the T-SQL INSERT statement to load data into a Parallel Data Warehouse (PDW) distributed or replicated table.
 author: mzaman1
 ms.prod: sql